 "You know, I thought you would have been ready by now, Lace."
 Stella made herself at home; throwing her bag onto the couch.
 She put a hand on her hip and looked at Lacey, severely, as if she was about to tell her off.
 She made a loud sighing noise and looked at the floor.
 "Rick's Mum died."
 Stella said, almost insensitively, and then she brought her eyes back up, as if looking at Lacey as she spoke those words was the most daunting thing ever.

-"Ah," Lacey hardly sounded comforting or supportive of her friend, but the coincidence was too much.
+"Ah," Lacey hardly sounded comforting or supportive of her friend, but the coincidence was too much and a strange sense of dread swept over her.
 "Um, I'm sorry."
 Lacey felt confused as to why Stella was telling her.
 But, at least it cleared up why she had left so quickly the night before.

 "I need you to come with me; to see him.
 I can't do this alone, Lace.
 I can't face that" Lacey nearly laughed at her friend's request, but she knew that it would be entirely insensitive.
 Lacey wasn't the type of person you would go to if you needed help with grief, as she had shown the night before.

 "Of course."
 Lacey almost immediately regretted the words.
 She didn't know Rick, she hadn't even met him yet, and his and Stella's relationship was hardly serious.
 They had been 'dating' for the past few months, but they had never really labelled each other as boyfriend or girlfriend.
 As sickening as it sounds, maybe this was just the kick they needed to get them to realised that they were serious.

 "Thanks, Lace."
 Stella let out a sigh, as if she had expected Lacey to say no, but Lacey agreed to anything Stella wanted, and Stella did the same.
 It was if it was a term of their friendship, but right now, Lacey didn't want to keep those terms.
 She wanted to curl up, eat ice cream and watch The Notebook.